Who got the most nods? The complete list of 2026 Oscar nominations

 - Music by Nick Cave and Bryce Dessner

-- Lyric by Nick Cave
+- Lyrics by Nick Cave

 Best picture